pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_31.md

 **69. Determination of questions as to membership of National Assembly**

-(1) The High Court shall have jurisdiction to hear and determine any question whether-
+   - (1) The High Court shall have jurisdiction to hear and determine any question whether-

 - ( _a_ ) any person has been validly elected as an Elected Member of the National Assembly or the seat of any such Member has become vacant;

 - ( _b_ ) any person has been validly elected as Speaker of the Assembly or, having been so elected, has vacated the office of Speaker.

-(2) Any question whether any person has been validly elected as a Specially Elected

-Member of the National Assembly or whether the seat of any such Member has become vacant shall be determined by the Speaker.
+(2) Any question whether any person has been validly elected as a Specially Elected Member of the National Assembly or whether the seat of any such Member has become vacant shall be determined by the Speaker.

-- (3) Parliament may make provision with respect to-
+(3) Parliament may make provision with respect to-

 - ( _a_ ) the persons who may apply to the High Court for the determination of any question under this section;

 - ( _b_ ) the circumstances and manner in which the conditions upon which any such application may be made; and

 - ( _c_ ) the powers, practice and procedure of the High Court in relation to any such application.

+**Copyright Government of Botswana**